-Figure 155.
+Figure 160.
 Notify1 with the notification content appearing

-Tapping the icon or the text triggers the PendingIntent, while clicking the 2 on the right cancels this Notification.
+Tapping the icon or the text triggers the PendingIntent, won the right cancels this Notification. vhile clicking the X

 Requesting and Requiring Permissions

 In the late 1990's, a wave of viruses spread through the Internet, delivered via email, using contact information culled from Microsoft Outlook.
 A virus would simply email copies of itself to each of the Outlook contacts that had an email address.
 This was possible because, at the time, Outlook did not take any steps to protect data from programs using the Outlook API, since that API was designed for ordinary developers, not virus authors.